anodyne/docs/introduction.md

 ### All the tools you need

-Nova comes with all of the things you need to manage and play your online RPG: writing tools, character management, world building  reporting
+Out of the box Nova comes with all of the tools you need to manage and play your game:

+- stories and story posts
+- helpful collaborative writing tools like post locking
+- extensive character and user management
+- valuable insights and statistics
+- powerful developer tools
+- ability for your players to manage their own accounts and characters
+- highly dynamic forms that you can change however you'd like
+- public-facing website about your game

+Other options for creating your site will require either foregoing some of Nova's feature or building them yourself.

+### More than 15 years of experience

+[wip]

 ### Extensive community familiarity

-Laravel combines the best packages in the PHP ecosystem to offer the most robust and developer friendly framework available.
-In addition, thousands of talented developers from around the world have contributed to the framework.
-Who knows, maybe you'll even become a Laravel contributor.
+[wip]